 In 2022, the FTC proposed the Motor Vehicle Dealers Trade Regulation Rule which is aimed at banning "junk fees and bait-and-switch advertising tactics" by auto dealers.
-Expected to be enacted in 2024, the proposed rule would prohibit dealer add-on products that provide no benefit, require disclosures for optional add-ons, require express and informed consent to charge for any item, and impose record-keeping requirements.
+The proposed rule would prohibit dealer add-on products that provide no benefit, require disclosures for optional add-ons, require express and informed consent to charge for any item, and impose record-keeping requirements.
+The 2022 proposed rule's definition is broad: "Add-on or Add-on Product(s) or Service(s) means any product(s) or service(s) not provided to the consumer or installed on the vehicle by the motor vehicle manufacturer and for which the Motor Vehicle Dealer, directly or indirectly, charges a consumer in connection with a vehicle sale, lease, or financing transaction."

-The CARS Rule's definition of add-ons is broad: "Add-on or Add-on Product(s) or Service(s)' means any product(s) or service(s) not provided to the consumer or installed on the vehicle by the motor vehicle manufacturer and for which the Dealer, directly or indirectly, charges a consumer in connection with a vehicle sale, lease, or financing transaction."
-This broad definition encompasses a wide variety of products and services that may require express, informed consent from a consumer before the consumer can be charged for them.
+The definition of "add-on product or service" from an FTC enforcement action settled in 2023 was more detailed: "any product or service relating to the sale, lease, or financing of a motor vehicle that is marketed, offered, provided, sold or arranged by a motor vehicle dealer that is not provided or installed by the motor vehicle manufacturer, including but not limited to extended warranties; prepaid or other maintenance plans; Guaranteed Asset Protection insurance ('GAP insurance'); Vehicle Identification Number (VIN) etching; vehicle service contracts; payment programs; rustproofing; undercoating; paint or fabric protection; physical items such as mud flaps or sill plates; appearance products; lease protection; tire and wheel protection; theft protection or security devices; global positioning systems; starter interrupt devices; remote starters; road service or club memberships; shuttle services; credit life, accident, disability, loss-of-income or other insurance; and debt cancellation or suspension coverage."

-The definition of "add-on product or service" from a previous FTC enforcement action settled in 2023 was more detailed: "any product or service relating to the sale, lease, or financing of a motor vehicle that is marketed, offered, provided, sold or arranged by a motor vehicle dealer that is not provided or installed by the motor vehicle manufacturer, including but not limited to extended warranties; prepaid or other maintenance plans; Guaranteed Asset Protection insurance ('GAP insurance'); Vehicle Identification Number (VIN) etching; vehicle service contracts; payment programs; rustproofing; undercoating; paint or fabric protection; physical items such as mud flaps or sill plates; appearance products; lease protection; tire and wheel protection; theft protection or security devices; global positioning systems; starter interrupt devices; remote starters; road service or club memberships; shuttle services; credit life, accident, disability, loss-of-income or other insurance; and debt cancellation or suspension coverage."
+Thus, examples of prohibited aftermarket products include:

-Thus, examples of aftermarket products prohibited include:
+- Rustproofing that does not actually prevent rust; - Theft-prevention services that lack proof that the services prevent theft;

-- Rustproofing that does not actually prevent rust; - Service contracts for oil changes on an electric vehicle; - Theft-prevention services that lack proof the services prevent theft; - Nitrogen-filled tires that contain no more nitrogen than naturally exists in the air; - Software or audio subscription services on a vehicle that cannot support the software or subscription; - GAP insurance sold to consumers with a financing balance low enough that ordinary insurance would be sufficient; and - Extended warranties that merely duplicate coverage already provided on the vehicle.
+- Nitrogen-filled tires that contain no more nitrogen than naturally exists in the air: - GAP insurance sold to consumers with a financing balance low enough that ordinary insurance would be sufficient; and - Extended warranties that merely duplicate coverage already provided on the vehicle.

-In order to offer optional add-ons, the CARS Rule requires dealers to disclose up-front the cash price at which a consumer may purchase a vehicle without add-ons.
-Dealers will need to offer to close transactions without any optional add-ons.
-Dealers will also need to refrain from misrepresenting in any way "[t]he costs or terms of purchasing, financing, or leasing a Vehicle" and "[a]ny costs, limitation, benefit, or any aspect of an Add-on Product or Service," among other important information.
-The rule also requires dealers to maintain for 24 months materially different advertisements, training materials, and marketing materials regarding vehicle price, financing, or leasing terms; materially different lists of addon products; consumer complaints regarding add-ons; and records to establish compliance with the Rule.
+In order to offer optional add-ons, dealers will need to disclose up-front the cash price at which a consumer may purchase the vehicle without additional add-ons.
+The dealer will also need to offer to close the transaction without any optional add-ons.
+Lastly, the proposed rule would require dealers to maintain for 24 months materially different advertisements, training materials, and marketing materials regarding vehicle price, financing, or leasing terms; materially different lists of add-on products; consumer complaints regarding add-ons; and records to establish compliance with the proposed rule.